sigmaSd/webts/README.md

 ```

 Now you can make changes to anyfile inside the project and it will automaticlly
-bundle the code reload the page
+bundle the code and reload the page